-If you'd like to create a more high-end look, you can grout some kinds of vinyl tiles to increase their resemblance to natural stone or ceramic tile.
-Be sure to purchase tiles that are labeled as groutable, together with the type of grout recommended by the manufacturer, and follow up with a coat of sealant for the sake of the grout.
-(Tiles don't need it, since they're already waterproof.)
+If you'd like to create a higher-end look, you can grout some vinyl tile varieties to increase their resemblance to natural stone or ceramic tile.
+Be sure to purchase tiles labeled as groutable, plus the type of grout recommended by the manufacturer, and follow up with a coat of sealant for the sake of the grout.
+(The tiles themselves don't need it; they're already waterproof.)

-Groutable tile is fast and relatively easy to install.
+1. Groutable tile is fast and relatively easy to install.
 You will be able to grout immediately after the vinyl tile floor installation, with no waiting for thinset mortar to dry.
 Your bath, foyer, laundry room, or other area that can't afford much "down time" will be out of commission for a considerably shorter period than is the case with other types of tile.

-You won't need a tile cutter or a wet saw to cut and shape vinyl tile prior to installation as you would with ceramic or stone.
+2. You won't need a tile cutter or a wet saw to cut and shape your vinyl tile prior to installation as you would with ceramic or stone.
 Instead, you can simply use a utility knife or kitchen shears.

-Save the time and hassle of removing your old floor.
+3. Save the time and hassle of removing your old floor.
 Groutable vinyl tile may be laid right on top of existing tile, as long as it is clean and in good condition.
 Most vinyl tile is thin enough that it does not add substantially to the floor height and its flexibility means it works well over a subfloor that is not perfectly even.

-Durable vinyl tile will stand up to hard wear without cracking or scratching.
+5. Durable vinyl tile will stand up to hard wear without cracking or scratching.
 If one of the tiles does eventually need replacement, it is a simple matter to remove.
 The same goes for the whole floor, when you decide you'd like to update the look a decade or so down the road.

-Besides its looks and durability, vinyl tile is warm, resilient, and comfortable underfoot, unlike most other varieties of floor tile.
+6. Besides its looks and durability, vinyl tile is warm, resilient, and comfortable underfoot, unlike most other varieties of floor tile.
 It is perfect for a home with small children and kind to your back when you are standing for long periods.
 What's more, it is quieter, making it ideal for modern open-plan homes or upstairs condos.

-The most luxurious versions of vinyl tile may be surprisingly more expensive than you'd expect.
+1. The most luxurious versions of vinyl tile may be surprisingly more expensive than you'd expect.

-The self-adhesive backing on groutable vinyl flooring makes it hard to adjust the position once you've put each individual tile down.
+2. The self-adhesive backing on groutable vinyl flooring makes it hard to adjust the position once you've put each individual tile down.

-Applying grout will add considerably to the labor required to install vinyl tile.
+3. Applying grout will add considerably to the labor required to install vinyl tile.

-Vinyl tile's edges tend to lift.
+4. Vinyl tile's edges tend to lift.
 There is a cure for this, though: grout well and don't get the tiles too wet during installation.